-It is anticipated that due to the needs of children in the base, teaching groups will be small, and the base would use 4 classrooms.
-One additional room would be required for professional meetings and visiting specialist, and a staff office would be provided.
+It is anticipated that due to the needs of children in the ELR, teaching groups will be small, and would use 3 classrooms.
+One additional space would be required for the early level learning and 1 additional room would be required for professional meetings and visiting specialist, and a staff office would be provided.
 A separate entrance would be required, and some investment will be required to ensure that class areas are suitable and appropriately furnished.
-Given current levels of occupancy at Wester Cleddens, this can be accommodated by the school.
+Given current levels of occupancy at Harestanes Primary School, this can be accommodated without any adverse effects to the school.

-Work is currently underway with EDC Assets team, the school, and ASN professionals to confirm the specific adaptions required that would be used by the base and the specific rooms that would be required.
-These proposals will be discussed in detail with the parent council before they are confirmed and implemented.
+Work is currently underway with the Council's Assets team, the school and ASN professionals, to confirm the specific adaptions required.
+These proposals will be discussed in detail with the Head teacher and the Parent Council before they are confirmed and implemented.